anjackson/anjackson.github.io/building-web-archives/_posts/2018-11-13-continuous-incremental-heritrix.md

 Introduction
 ------------

 Since we shifted to crawling under Legal Deposit in 2013, the size and complexity of our crawling has massively increased.
 Instead of crawling a handful of sites for limited periods, we have hundreds of sites to crawl every day, and a domain crawl to perform at least once a year.
-But the technical team isn't any bigger than it was before.
+But the technical team isn't any bigger than it was before, and the QA team isn't any bigger than before.
 So, while we're sticking with Heritrix as our core crawl engine, we've been experimenting with a range of modifications to it (and our supporting systems) over the last year, with the following goals in mind:

 - High level of automation
 - High level of transparency